Zal Cleminson: The Sensational Alex Harvey Band

 The band had top 40 hits in Britain including "Delilah", a cover version of the Tom Jones hit, which reached number seven in 1975.
 "Delilah" was added to their live set in order for Cleminson, Glen and Harvey to do a dance in the middle of the song.
-But the record company thought it was a fantastic version, they mixed and released the song without the band's knowledge or permission while they were on tour in America, which required the band to fly back to the UK to perform on Top Of The Pops and shows such as The Old Grey Whistle Test as the song had entered the UK Singles Chart.
+But the record company mixed and released the song without the band's knowledge or permission while they were on tour in America, which required the band to fly back to the UK to perform on Top Of The Pops and shows such as The Old Grey Whistle Test as the song had entered the UK Singles Chart.

 The Boston Tea Party was released in June 1976 and the song "Anthem" was a top 30 hit in Australia in 1975.

 Harvey left the group late in 1975; the other members continued with the name "SAHB (without Alex)".
 They recorded a new album, Fourplay, in February 1977.
 The album steered towards solid pop-rock with progressive influences.
 Harvey re-joined the group in mid-1977.
 Constant touring and album releases exhausted the band and keyboardist Hugh McKenna exited after the release of SAHB Stories due to stress.
-He was replaced with Tommy Eyre, who had worked with Gerry Rafferty prior to this, but at that point the band's chemistry had gone and Harvey's drinking was getting heavier so the band disbanded shortly after the release of their final studio album Rock Drill.
+He was replaced with Tommy Eyre, who had worked with Gerry Rafferty prior to this, but at that point the band's chemistry had gone and Harvey's drinking was getting heavier, so the band disbanded shortly after the release of their final studio album Rock Drill.
 Harvey died of heart failure on 4 February 1982 in Belgium.

 During the success of SAHB, Cleminson had a distinctive stage presence with SAHB owing to his white-face mime makeup.
 He started wearing the mime makeup when the band started playing larger venues, so they could see what he was doing on stage easier.
 Cleminson has said "The mime face came about when I went to Paris to see Marcel Marceau performing and it gave me an idea to have an alter ego and mess around with pulling faces when I played so it gave the audience something to watch and with bigger gigs – more people could see what I was up to".

 The Zal Band

 When SAHB split up in 1977, the band were still under contract with Mountain Management, preventing them from performing or joining any other band, so the management company decided to change the band name from SAHB to the Zal Band as they felt Cleminson second in popularity and his image was recognisable.
 The band recruited The Tubes' vocalist Leroi Jones and 19 year old Billy Rankin on guitar, who later played with Nazareth.
 But the band dissolved when their contract ended.
-The Zal Band did not record anything although it is said there are live bootlegs of some shows around the circuit.

-Once the Zal Band folded, Cleminson worked as a cab driver in and around London to support his wife and young family he had at the time.